High-speed chase hits 110 mph before ending in rollover crash; 5 in custody

 What we know:

-All four suspects were transported to local hospitals via ambulance.
+All five suspects were transported to local hospitals by ambulance.
 FOX 4 crews at the scene observed officials removing the suspects' handcuffs so they could be treated for crash-related injuries.
-One suspect was reportedly unconscious following the wreck.
+One suspect was reportedly unconscious following the wreck, though none of the injuries were life-threatening.

 The Source: Information in this article comes from officials at the scene of the crash.